Izysoft-lab/izy3s/README.md

 `$ pip install -r requirements.txt`

-*Tip: you might want to create a virtualenv first*

 ## requirements

-This search engine works with an api for automatic document annotation Gate Rest API you can find [here](https://duckduckgo.com).
+This search engine works with our api for automatic document annotation Gate Rest API you can find [here](https://duckduckgo.com).

 API for annotating documents is a Tomcat server that the search engine uses to find all the concepts in the documents for semantic indexing.
 So for the engine to work, you need to deploy this server on your machine and run it.

-`You have to clone and launch this annotation server before testing the search engine`
+*RG* : `You have to clone and launch this annotation server before testing the search engine`

-open 3 terminals:

-`$ python3 server.py`

-`$ python3 viewer.py`

-`$ python3 client.py`

-=

 ## Debug Installation